LogoCustom Linear Actuator

 IEC 60529: Degrees of protection provided by enclosures (IP Code)

-IEC 60529 is the core international reference for IP-code classification.
+IEC 60529 is a core international IP-code reference for enclosure protection, including classification, designation, and test requirements.

 IEC